Proton Mail: Legal status

+In 2020, Proton Mail received 3,572 orders from Swiss authorities and contested 750 of them.
+Notable court orders include a case involving death threats made against immunologist Anthony Fauci, a case involving French activists accused of property damage, and a case involving a person allegedly involved in Catalan independence activism.
+In all three cases, Swiss authorities issued court orders to Proton in response to international requests for assistance.
+In October 2021, Proton won a Swiss court case that confirmed that email services cannot be considered telecommunications providers, and consequently are not subject to the data retention requirements imposed on telecommunications providers.

 On November 15, 2019, Proton confirmed that the government of the Republic of Belarus had issued a block across the country of Proton Mail and Proton VPN IP addresses.
 The block was no longer in place four days later.
 No explanation was given to Proton Mail for the block, nor for the block being lifted.

-Russia

 On January 29, 2020, the Russian Federal Service for Supervision of Communications, Information Technology and Mass Media reported that it had implemented a complete block of Proton Mail services within the Russian Federation.
 As a reason for the block, it cited Proton Mail's refusal to give up information relating to accounts that allegedly sent out spam with terror threats.
 However, Proton Mail claimed that it did not receive any requests from Russian authorities regarding any such accounts.
 In response to the block, the Proton Mail Twitter account recommended legitimate users circumvent the block via VPNs or Tor.

 In March 2020, the company announced that even though the Russia ban was not particularly successful, and the service continues to be largely available in Russia without using a VPN, Proton Mail will be releasing new anti-censorship features in both Proton Mail and Proton VPN desktop and mobile apps which will allow more block attempts to be automatically circumvented.

-Compliance with Swiss court orders

-According to Proton Mail's transparency report, it is legally obligated to follow Swiss court orders if Swiss law is broken, and in 2020 Proton Mail received 3,572 orders from Swiss authorities and contested 750 of them.
-Due to the encryption utilized, Proton Mail is unable to hand over the contents of encrypted emails under any circumstances, but according to Proton's privacy policy, Proton Mail can be legally compelled to log IP addresses as part of a Swiss criminal investigation.
-For this reason, the company strongly suggests that users who need to hide their identity from the Swiss government use their Tor hidden service/onion site.
-In May 2022, Proton updated its privacy policy and made explicit a separate privacy policy for its Proton VPN service, which has a different treatment under Swiss law and has a strict no-logs policy which was also confirmed by an external audit.

-Notable cases involving Swiss court orders include a case involving death threats made against well-known immunologist Anthony Fauci and a case against French citizens charged with theft and destruction of property.
-After these cases, in October 2021, Proton Mail won an important Swiss court victory that confirmed that email services cannot be considered telecommunications providers, and consequently are not subject to the data retention requirements imposed on telecommunications providers.

-Account types

-As of February 20, 2023, Proton Mail offers the following account types for individuals:

-As of February 20, 2023, Proton Mail offers the following account types for businesses:
+In April 2025, the Karnataka High Court directed the Indian government to block Proton Mail following a legal complaint filed by New Delhi-based M Moser Design Associates who alleged that its employees had received sexually explicit content in emails sent via Proton Mail.